Is an Answering Service the Right Call for You?

 Many companies are making the move to automated voicemail for reasons such as the increase in spam, unsolicited call and robocalls and the explosion of more communication options.

-“Even many businesses do everything they can to avoid picking up the phone.
+“Many businesses do everything they can to avoid picking up the phone.
 Of the 50 or so calls I received in the last month, I might have picked up four or five times…” – Alexis C. Madrigal, The Atlantic.

 A Call Answering Service is an extension of your business and today’s business needs to be first and foremost a “human business.” (recommend Marketing Rebellion: The Most Human Company Wins, by Mark Schaefer)